RFBruno/flutter-finmanager/README.md

 Here are the technologies used in this project.

-- Flutter version 3.10.0
+- Flutter version 3.0.0
-- Dart version 3.0.0
+- Dart version 2.17.0

 ## Techniques Used

-- Modular architecture
-- Provider
-- Firebase auth
-- SQLite
+- setState

 ## Services Used